openshift/infrastructure-provider-onboarding-guide/docs/platform-external/index.md

 [Kubernetes blog](https://kubernetes.io/blog/2019/04/17/the-future-of-cloud-providers-in-kubernetes/)
 and the [Kubernetes documentation](https://kubernetes.io/docs/concepts/architecture/cloud-controller/).

-The external platform in OpenShift sets the `--cloud-provider` flag to `external` on Kubernetes components (Kubelet and Kube Controller Manager) to signalize the use of external cloud providers, allowing partners to extend providers' components like Cloud Controller Manager to the OpenShift platform.
+To signalize the use of external cloud providers' components, like Cloud Controller Manager, OpenShift provides a mechanism to set the `--cloud-provider` flag to `external` on Kubernetes components (Kubelet and Kube Controller Manager) when using the platform type `External`.
+This mechanism must be activated in the installer option `platform.external.cloudControllerManager` with value of `External` on `install-config.yaml`.

-!!! warn ""
-    The `--cloud-provider` flag is set to `external` by default in 4.14.
-    Starting in 4.15, the value of `--cloud-provider` flag is unset/empty by default, and set to `external` when the field `.status.platformStatus.external.cloudControllerManager.state` of `Infrastructure` custom resource object has the value of `External`

 To learn more about the feature, we encourage you to read the OpenShift Enhancement Proposal ["Introduce new platform type `External` in the OpenShift specific Infrastructure resource"](https://github.com/openshift/enhancements/blob/master/enhancements/cloud-integration/infrastructure-external-platform-type.md).